ethanmchls/startup/README.md

 # startup JavaScript
 Most of our JavaScript in this project has been DOM stuff.
 Aside from that, we had to code the logic that checks whether or not a cell has a building, calling endpoints when a building is built/destroyed, and templating arrays of data into HTML components.
 One challenge has been working around the order at which you append children to a component.
-There are ways to prepend children, but they're not all that straightforward, so we've just had to change a couple UI things to work easily.
+We also had to get pretty clever with how we created and modified the onclick for a cell when a building is built/destroyed.

+We created a lot of backend endpoints with dummy data.
+We would have exclusively done dummy data in JavaScript, but it would have just been more work later on when we start heavily programming the backend.

 ### Things to remember:
-Best way to create an onclick: `element.onclick = () => { //functionality }`.
+Best way to create an onclick in most cases: `element.onclick = () => { //functionality }`.
+For one instance, we had to put a separate function call into the body of the onclick's anonymous function because I needed to pass in a parameter to the function being run by the onclick.

 Use `textContent` instead of `innerText`.